Recognition of IB programmes

 Which universities recognize IB programmes?

-University recognition information contained in the policy index is reported by each institution and should serve as a point of reference only.
-There are many institutions not listed in this index that will nevertheless admit IB students.
+University recognition information contained in these resources is reported by each institution and should serve as a point of reference only.
+There are many institutions not listed in this index or the IB Student Registry that will nevertheless admit IB students.
 For additional information about an institution’s policy, please contact the university directly.
+While no further additions will be made to the university policy index, universities publishing recognition policies in the IB Student Registry will be removed on an ongoing basis.

 For general recognition queries, please email IB Recognition.